FREE SHIPPING AT $150!

 Here are some ideas for incorporating activity breaks into your day:

-— Take advantage of any tasks that can be done without sitting down, like phone calls that may allow you to get up and pace about, march in place, do leg swings, etc.
+Do any tasks that can be done without sitting down, like phone calls that may allow you to get up and walk around.
+Taking advantage of even small breaks can have a positive impact on your health and well-being.

 The key is to frequently break up long periods of sitting with short bursts of physical activity.